Why Multicultural Counseling is Essential to the Success of Today’s Therapist

 If you aspire to become a successful, well-rounded counselor in today’s increasingly diverse world, it’s necessary that you become familiar with the concept of multiculturalism in counseling.

 Your counseling career may lead you to foreign countries or you may work with diverse populations within your own communities.
-Either way, our increasingly globalized societies necessitate mental health professionals who are trained in multicultural education, like our marriage and family therapy programs at the California School of Professional Psychology (CSPP) at Alliant International University.
+Either way, our increasingly globalized societies necessitate mental health professionals who are trained in multicultural education.
+An education like our marriage and family therapy programs at the California School of Professional Psychology (CSPP) at Alliant International University.

 A culturally competent counselor considers all aspects of a client’s worldview when selecting treatment approaches.
-The counselor also remains aware of their own personal biases, beliefs, and attitudes while providing services.
+The counselor also remains aware of his or her own personal biases, beliefs, and attitudes while providing services.